jonyuan/news-hub/README.md

 cp .env.example .env
 cp config.toml.example config.toml

-# 3. Edit .env with your API keys
+# 3. Edit .env with your API keys.
+You can skip this step for a
+# barebones, out of the box setup
 vim .env

 # 4. Run